wharfkit/website/src/lib/guides/SessionKit/getting-started-nodejs-application.md

 main()
 ```

-The `session.transact()` call will take in the `action` we defined, and using all of the configuration data it has, will assemble it into a full transaction and sign it using the local wallet plugin it has.
+The `session.transact()` call will take in the `action` we defined, and using all of the configuration data it has, will assemble it into a full transaction and sign it using the local wallet plugin.

 This example script will then log to the console that the transaction was successful and render out a link to a block explorer to verify the results.

-## Run the script
+## Run the Script

 With all the code in place, give it a try!
 Run the following command from your terminal: